Jaimedgp/AirQualityCOVID/README.md

 # Estimating changes in air pollutant levels due to COVID-19 lockdown measures

-This repository contains all the script developed to the study of the changes in air pollutant levels due to COVID-19 lockdown measures.
-The repository includes jupyter notebooks with examples and results of the development of the study.
+This repository contains all the scripts developed for the study of the changes in air pollutant levels due to COVID-19 lockdown measures.
+The repository includes Jupyter notebooks with worked examples and illustrative results.

-Anyone interested in the analysis are encouraged to contact Jaime Diez: jaime.diez.gp@gmail.com
+Anyone interested in the analysis is encouraged to contact Jaime Diez: jaime.diez.gp@gmail.com

 ## pyAEMET